 Some of the properties are open for viewing, so you can visit inside them, or you can just enjoy a wander around.
 We can also recommend visiting the Guenther House, which is both a historic home you can tour, and a cafe/restaurant.

-Tours including the San Antonio River Walk
+Tours Including the San Antonio River Walk

 If you’re interested in taking a tour of the San Antonio River Walk, there are a number of options.
 Many of these tours also include other sights in San Antonio beyond the river walk.

 - A full day tour of the whole city, which includes the majority of the highlights of the city.
-Also available as a half day tour.

 As you can see, there are a number of tour options which include the San Antonio River Walk!